AlexisAtioNet/ationetdevconnect/ATIONet-RevoPAY_Technician-EN.md

 ## The site exists in MobilePayment in the selected Network, and satisfies the Code conditions for RevoPAY

-In this case, the app will show you a Site Creation view, where the technician will be able to see the site information and confirm its creation.
-It will also create new credentials, with the following format :

-    - User : Admin{SiteCode}
-    - Pass : Pass{SiteCode}

-     ej: Code = 123 => User = Admin123
-                       Pass = Pass123
-Where the Site Code will be in lowercase and without blank spaces, as it is one condition for RevoPAY to work correctly!

 In this case, only a simple "Site Selected.
 Credentials renewed" message display will be shown.
+It will renew credentials just like in creation :<br/>
+    - User : Admin{SiteCode}<br/>
+    - Pass : Pass{SiteCode}

 <img src="Content/Images/RevoPAYTechnician/SiteSelected.png" alt="ationetlogo" width="300"/>

 <br/>

-## The site exists in MobilePayment and satisfies the Code conditions for RevoPAY, but belongs to another network.
+## The site doesn't exist in MobilePayment and satisfies the Code conditions for RevoPAY, but exists for another network.

 Due to how RevoPAY functions, it does not allow having two sites with the same code, independently from the Network.
 Therefore, it won't allow to create a Site with the same code as an already existing one, belonging to another network, as that would result in neither of the sites working correctly with RevoPAY.
 In this case, it is recommended to change the Site Code in Ationet.
 Remember Site Codes in mobile payment will be in lowercase, without blank spaces, and no special characters!